eight04/web-exporter/README.md

 A webextension inspired by twitter-web-exporter.
 It allows you to export data, media from different websites.

-* Uses webextensions API for better compatibility.
+* Use webRequest API for better compatibility.
+Therefore it doesn't support Chrome.
 * Modular design for easy adding new sites.

 Currently it only supports plurk.com.